adinulos/data-analytics-portfolio/README.md

 The purpose of Milestone Project 2 is to clean bird watching data in SQL and Python to generate visualizations and insightful dashboards in Tableau
 ## Personal Projects
 ### NBAStats
 This projects is done in three parts, the goal is to go through the full Data Analytics methodology from web scraping, data cleaning, transforming and machine learning for predictive analysis.
+This is a guided project through DataCamp intended to supplement my learning and machine learning understanding.

 ###### [Part 1 - Web Scraping from NBA reference website](data-analysis-projects/NBA-Stats/NBAStats.ipynb)
 ###### [Part 2 - Data Cleaning](data-analysis-projects/NBA-Stats/NBACleaning.ipynb)